Seismic Retrofit Program

 The building information provided in the screening form will be reviewed by the City of Beverly Hills to determine whether the seismic retrofit is required, in accordance with Ordinance 18-O-2767 and Title 9, Chapter 5, Article 4 of the Beverly Hills Municipal code.
 The Screening Form must be prepared by a Design Professional (Civil Engineer, Structural Engineer, or Architect) licensed in the State of California.

-To access the Screening Form click on the link below:
+To access the City of Beverly Hills Seismic Retrofit Screening Form for Wood-Frame Soft-Story Buildings click on the link below:

 Refund of Soft-Story Seismic Retrofit Building Permit Fee